 A parent or guardian usually has to sign a waiver for children.
 Non-drivers over 18 also fill out rental and liability waivers.

 This is something that varies much more from company to company.
 Some have rules stating riders must stay within visible sight of trained escorts, others allow free roam for as long as the jet skis are booked for.

-Rental companies inland have even been known for allowing renters to take their ski’s hours away to the lake of their choosing, and even delivering the jet ski to them.
+Rental companies inland have even been known for allowing renters to take their ski’s to other locations, and even delivering the jet ski to them.

 If you’re interested in top speeds, check out our article on the fastest Waverunner.